Scarabol/rock-raiders-web/README.md

 - Unlock levels only after linked levels are completed (see XXX)
 - Start random level picks only unlocked and prefers unranked levels, never picks tuts
-- Separate UI components to support other screen ratios then 4:3
+- Separate UI components to support other screen ratios than 4:3

 ## Known Issues